Anika-Lakhani/tte-predictions/README.md

 ## Data

-This project uses real-world data from the 2024 SCANIA dataset: https://researchdata.se/sv/catalogue/dataset/2024-34/2 It can also be fitted with similar TTE/clustering data, like from the Google clusters dataset.
+This project uses real-world data from the 2024 SCANIA dataset via Creative Commons Attribution 4.0 International (CC BY 4.0) license: https://researchdata.se/sv/catalogue/dataset/2024-34/2 It can also be fitted with similar TTE/clustering data, like from the Google clusters dataset.

 ## Installation